pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 - `RawData`: Body of the event
 - `Properties`: User properties from the event.

-> You don't need to worry about the above steps as the provided powershell script handles everything for you 😊 {: .prompt-tip}

 ![img-description](/assets/img/posts/ingestion-into-sentinel-via-event-hub-made-simple/data-collection-rules-stream-declaration.png)

-In essence, the DCR acts as the consuming client by connecting to the Event Hub via the `AMQP` protocol to efficiently retrieve the data and forwarding it to the designated workspace: <https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#read-events>
+> In essence, the DCR acts as the consuming client by connecting to the Event Hub via the `AMQP` protocol to efficiently retrieve the data and forwarding it to the designated workspace: <https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#read-events>
+{: .prompt-tip}

 ## 🔗4 Associate the data collection rule with the event hub (DCRA)

 Almost there!
 Now, we need to associate each DCR with the Event Hub.
 As before, we will loop through the data map and create a DCR association for each data source.
-This association will link the DCR with the Event Hub, enabling the DCR to consume data from the Event Hub.
+This association will link the DCR with the Event Hub, enabling the DCR to consume/receive data from the Event Hub.
 For more details on how to create a DCR association, see the documentation at <https://learn.microsoft.com/en-us/azure/azure-monitor/logs/ingest-logs-event-hub#associate-the-data-collection-rule-with-the-event-hub>.

 ```shell
 foreach ($item in $dataMap) {